ajxs/yamaha_dx97/README.md

 * Despite this firmware making the DX9 patch-compatible with the DX7, it can't emulate *all* of the DX7's functionality.
 While your DX9 might think that it's actually a DX7, your patch editor might not be so easily fooled.
 Some SysEx functionality just can't be emulated in any reasonable way, such as triggering DX7-specific button-presses, and changes to the DX7-specific function parameters.
 This might cause issues communicating with some patch editors.
 Receiving individual/bulk patch dumps via SysEx *does* work, however.
 Every effort is being made to make the ROM as compatible as possible, however some discrepancies will inevitably remain.

 * In some cases pitch-bend input is updated at a slightly lower frequency than in the original ROM.
-If the pitch bend wheel is moved quickly this can result in a noticeable gradation in pitch transition.
-This is due to the pitch-bend input being processed as part of the main periodic timer interrupt.
+If the pitch-bend wheel is moved quickly this can result in a noticeable gradation in the pitch transition.
+This is due to differences in how the DX7 and DX9 read the analog input from the pitch-bend wheel.
-In the DX7 the analog pitch-bend wheel is wired to the sub-CPU, and its input is read, and transmitted to the main CPU periodically.
+In the DX7 the analog pitch-bend wheel input is read by the sub-CPU and transmitted to the main CPU periodically.
 The input is parsed by the main CPU only when it is updated.
 In the DX9 the pitch-bend's analog input is wired directly to the CPU's I/O ports, and is parsed periodically as part of the OCF interrupt routine.
 This routine may be further optimised to mitigate this issue in the future.

 ## Currently Not Implemented
 * Pitch-bend step